-A prerequisite for the update (only one prerequisite can be specified).
-The prerequisite format is the same as that is accepted by the nsupdate utility.
+is a prerequisite for the update; only one prerequisite can be specified.
+The prerequisite format is the same as that accepted by the nsupdate utility.

--r recursive_server
+-r recursive server

-An IP address of a recursive server that this utility will use.
+is an IP address of a recursive server that this utility uses.
 A recursive server may be necessary to identify the authoritative server address to which the update request is sent.